Best Payroll Loans

 • Same-day funding available

-• Only 6 months of business history required, making it suitable for newer businesses
+• Only 6 months of business history required

 • Factor rate makes it hard to calculate total borrowing costs

-If your business processes mostly credit card sales, Credibly’s merchant cash advance (MCA) could be a good solution for your payroll needs.
-An MCA lets you pay back what you’ve borrowed using a portion of your daily debit or credit card sales, which may explain why the company’s revenue requirements are on the higher side.
+If your business processes mostly credit card sales, Credibly’s merchant cash advance (MCA) is worth considering for payroll needs.
+A merchant cash advance lets you repay what you’ve borrowed using a portion of your daily debit or credit card sales, which may explain why the revenue requirements are on the higher side.

 What is a payroll loan?